🏆 10 Best Free Web Proxy Servers 2019Posted Feb. 16, 2019, 5:18 p.m. by Serina Rajagukguk

 - It allows you to hide the menu bar on top which improves the user experience.
 Other free proxies don't have this feature.

 However, this proxy is limited in time.
-After a certain amount of time, you'll be asked to upgrade to a paying service or wait 30 minutes before using again.
+After a certain amount of time, you'll be asked to upgrade to a paying service or wait 30 minutes before using it again.

 Hidester is one of the most reliable and well-known providers.